-If you’re hiring a writer, make sure to get a Work For Hire contract signed and get legal advice from an attorney!
-I am not an attorney and I can’t give legal advice, this entire post is all just for entertainment purposes and should never be construed as financial, legal or tax advice of any kind. <3 my lawyers.
+If you’re hiring a writer, make sure to get a Work for Hire contract signed and always, always get legal advice from an attorney!
+I am not an attorney and I can’t give legal advice.
+This entire post is all just for entertainment purposes and should never be construed as financial, legal or tax advice of any kind. (<3 my lawyers.)

 Can I interview you for (insert show, product, program)?